Council Member Responsibilities

 Supporting material shall be circulated with the draft agenda to provide background to any topics included, such as minutes of previous meetings, approved minutes of committee meetings, management accounts and relevant reports.

-Draft minutes which properly reflect the deliberations of Council shall be circulated for comment as soon as practicable after each Council meeting.
+Draft reports which properly reflect the deliberations of Council shall be circulated for comment as soon as practicable after each Council meeting.

 TASKFORCES & COMMITTEES